top1944/duckuments/docs/17_setup/1_9_github_basics.md

 Repeat what you just did for the Duckiebot on the laptop as well, making sure to change the name of the file containing the private key.

+## Setting up global configurations for Git
+On your laptop, set up git, with the following commands:

+    laptop / duckiebot $ git config --global user.email "<email>"
+    laptop / duckiebot $ git config --global user.name "<name>"

+The email will be public in our repository’s history.
+You should use either the @mit.edu email or <nickname>@duckietown.com.

+Also do this, and it doesn’t matter if you don’t know what it is:

+$ git config --global push.default simple